Autodesk/maya-usd/docs/build.md

   - Update 3 recommended for viewport selection fixes
 + maya-2018
   - working as far as we know
++ maya-2019
+  - we have done some testing up to and including beta PR97

 ## Using Cmake